I have been involved in trading and in investing in stocks for four decades. I enjoy learning and writing about financial topics.

 The PEG Ratio Helps You Avoid Value Traps When Assessing Seemingly Undervalued Stocks

 One of the best things that the PEG ratio can be used for by stock investors is to avoid dreaded value trap stocks.
-These are stocks that appear to be undervalued because they trade at relatively low prices, but in reality are not, and will likely disappoint value investors.
+These are stocks that appear to be undervalued because they trade at relatively low prices.
+In reality, they are not, and they will likely disappoint value investors.
 This includes many once high-flying stocks that have fallen greatly from their once lofty heights.

 There are inexpensive stocks that appear “cheap” based on the nominal price they trade at (stocks that trade under $10 per share), but have little to no potential to increase substantially in price over time, because little to no earnings growth is projected for them, and thus they have high PEG ratios.
 Stocks that have high PEG ratios well above the 1.0 threshold are often value traps.
 Unless they have compelling turnaround stories that will likely increase their earnings in the future, these high PEG ratio stocks should be avoided by those looking for value stocks to invest in.